alvaro-osvaldo-tm/markdown-repository/documents/enterprise/agreements/Problem Agreement.md

 - [Markdown Editor Linux User Persona](../stakeholders/Markdown%20Editor%20Linux%20User%20Persona/Markdown%20Editor%20Linux%20User%20Persona.md)
 - [Python Developer Persona](../stakeholders/Python%20Developer%20Persona.md)

+## Problem Statement

+The problem is increasing costs due the manual work to apply the document's governance and to keep both business and technical documents relevant.

 ## Problem Definition

 The organisation faces the need to keep both business and technical personal updated in the business rules changes, it's vital because a change in business rules affect the human labor with customer, and it must be tailored in the organisation digital information systems by the technical personal.